NathalieIbsen/PSMC_Away/README.md

 ## Prerequisites

 ### PSMC
-Each PSMC output (Li & Durbin, 2011) should be placed in it's own folder, whether the analysis is run locally or on a cluster.
+Each PSMC output (Li & Durbin, 2011) should be placed in it's own separate folder, whether the analysis is run locally or on a cluster. e.g The example_data

 ### R Libraries
 The needed R Libraries are: